3d: Dependent Data Descriptions for Verified Validation¶

 .PHONY: all test clean

-A fully commented version of that main Makefile
+A fully commented version of that main Makefile is available in

 the EverParse repository.